 Therefore, the cellular organelle that is the site of the link reaction and Krebs cycle is the mitochondria.

 The link reaction refers to the stage of respiration that “links” glycolysis to the Krebs (citric acid) cycle.
 In this stage, the products of glycolysis are converted into the reactants of the Krebs cycle.
+The final product of glycolysis is a pyruvate molecule.
+The pyruvate molecule is transported from the cytoplasm, the site of glycolysis, to the mitochondria for the rest of the cellular respiration processes.
+After the pyruvate is transported into the mitochondria, it is now ready to undergo a series of changes in the link reaction to be ready to enter the Krebs cycle.
 A simple outline of the link reaction is given in Figure 1.

 In the link reaction, the 3-carbon compound pyruvate (or pyruvic acid) is converted into the 2-carbon compound acetyl coenzyme A. In a series of steps, the pyruvate molecule undergoes the following changes:

-- Pyruvate is oxidized and loses a carbon atom to become a 2-carbon compound.
+- Pyruvate loses a carbon atom to become a 2-carbon compound.

 - This carbon atom is released in the form of carbon dioxide.

 - The 2-carbon compound is oxidized, and it transfers electrons to .